anayanapalli/anayanapalli.github.io/src/content/posts/process-matters.md

 But the absence of process usually makes it even slower in the long run.

-By passing processes looks like "saving time" becuase the bill arrives very late and is distributed across time.
+Bypassing processes looks like "saving time" becuase the bill arrives very late and is distributed across time.

 Let's take an example: